ADHD, Anxiety, & College Applications Workshop for Parents & Families

 Learn how your student can choose meaningful topics, get started and finish, and decide whether to include personal experiences like ADHD or anxiety.
 Common questions include:

-Ways you can support their planning, follow-through, and motivation … without taking over.Communication That Actually Helps
+• What are ways that I can support their planning, follow-through, and motivation … without taking over?

 When does it take place?